Attendance Officer: Mrs. C Smith

 Should your child punctuality not improve over a period of time, your child will be placed on a Punctuality Report and a meeting with parents will be scheduled.

 If your child arrives after 10am they will be marked with a “U” code showing that they arrived after the start of the first lesson.
 The “U” code is an unauthorised absence code and will be used unless sufficient evidence is received regarding the absence i.e. medical evidence.
 This code will affect your child’s overall attendance percentage.
 Students will however be marked in for each individual lessons they attend for fire regulation purposes.

 Sending work home when my child is absent from school

 It is extremely important that you communicate with the Academy should your child be absent from school for a defined period of time.
-Once the circumstances for the absence have been discussed, we will inform your child's college office and ensure work is sent home for completion where appropriate.
+Once the circumstances for the absence have been discussed, we will inform your child’s Progress Leader and ensure work is sent home for completion where appropriate.